ahmadfajar/vue3-mdb-docs/docs/components/chips/chip.md

 ::: lead
-**BsChip** is a component which is used to convey small pieces of information to create arbitrary items, like categories or tags, help enter information, make selections, filter content, or trigger actions.
+**BsChip** is a component which is used to convey small pieces of information to create arbitrary items, like _categories_ or _tags_, help enter information, make selections, filter content, or trigger actions.
 :::